 Expat families can save money with their US taxes through the Child Tax Credit.
 So, regardless of where a US citizen’s family lives or works, the US provides financial assistance in tax refunds and credits.

-For each qualifying child – under the age of 17 and has a valid Social Security Number – a $1,400 to $2,000 tax credit can be claimed.
+For each qualifying child – under the age of 18 and has a valid Social Security Number – a $1,500 tax credit can be claimed.
 This credit can go towards any US taxes that are owed.
 Otherwise, if families don’t owe tax, then this money becomes refundable.
+If you lived within the US for more than half of 2022, then you can claim an even higher refundable Child Tax Credit.

 Essentially, families can get money back even if they don’t pay US income taxes.
 Our professional human support team will help figure out if you can get this refundable credit!